Burnaby Village Museum and Deer Lake Park in British Columbia

 In 1989, Playland announced that the carousel would be dismantled and sold horse by horse at an auction.
 A group of concerned citizens formed an organization called "Friends of the Vancouver Carousel Society" to prevent this fate.
 The Burnaby Village Museum agreed to provide a home for the carousel, so the Society carried out a fundraising campaign to purchase and renovate it.
 The public, various organizations, and government all donated money to the campaign.
 Donors were able to sponsor and name a horse.
 (Each horse on the carousel has its own name.)

 In 1990, enough funds were available to buy the carousel and transport it to its new home, which was a pavilion built by the museum.
 Here it has become a very popular exhibit.
 The carousel has been beautifully renovated and is in working order.
+One of the Playland horses hasn't been restored and can be seen in a display case by the carousel.
+"Old Paint" shows how the horses looked before they were restored.

 The music for the Parker #119 carousel ride is provided by a 1925 Wurlitzer military band organ.
 This can mimic the music produced by a large band and produce 90 decibels of sound.
 Like the carousel, it is carefully and lovingly maintained by enthusiastic staff members at the museum.